mar10/fabulist/docs/sphinx/user_guide.md

 -  You have very good fingers.
 Blessings:
 -  May your scripts express joyfulliest.
--  May your motors dip incorrectliest.
+-  May your motors dip correctliest.
 -  May your wheels punish zestiliest.
 Fortune cookies:
 -  Confucius says: "The one who wants to inflate must greet coaxingly the communication!"